nvdaaddons/AddonTemplate/readme.md

 In addition, this template includes configuration files for the following tools for use in add-on development and testing (see "additional tools" section for details):

 * Flake8 (flake8.ini): a base configuration file for Flake8 linting tool based on NVDA's own Flake8 configuration file.
 * Configuration for VS Code.
-It requires NVDA's repo at the same level as the add-on repo, with prepared source code (`scons source`).
+It requires NVDA's repo at the same level as the add-on folder containing your actual source files, with prepared source code (`scons source`). preparing the source code is a step in the instructions for building NVDA itself, see [The NVDA Repository](https://github.com/nvaccess/nvda) for details.
+        * Place the .vscode in this repo within the addon folder, where your add-on source files (will) reside.
+The settings file within this folder assumes the NVDA repository is within the parent folder of this folder.
+If your addon folder is within the addonTemplate folder, then your NVDA repository folder needs to also be within the addonTemplate folder, or the source will not be found.
+        * Open the addon folder in VS Code.
+This should initialize VS Code with the correct settings and provide you with code completion and other VS Code features.
-	* Press `control+shift+m`after saving a file to search for problems.
+	* Press `control+shift+m` after saving a file to search for problems.
 	* Use arrow and tab keys for the autocompletion feature.
-	* Press `control+shift+p`to open the commands palette and search for recommended extensions to install or check if they are installed.
+	* Press `control+shift+p` to open the commands palette and search for recommended extensions to install or check if they are installed.

 ## Requirements

 You need the following software to use this code for your NVDA add-on development and packaging:

 * a Python distribution (3.7 or later is recommended).
 Check the [Python Website](https://www.python.org) for Windows Installers.
+Please note that at present, preparing the NVDA source code requires the 32-bit version of Python 3.7.
 * Scons - [Website](https://www.scons.org/) - version 4.3.0 or later.
 You can install it via PIP.
 * GNU Gettext tools, if you want to have localization support for your add-on - Recommended.
 Any Linux distro or cygwin have those installed.
 You can find windows builds [here](https://gnuwin32.sourceforge.net/downlinks/gettext.php).
 * Markdown 3.3.0 or later, if you want to convert documentation files to HTML documents.
 You can install it via PIP.